zqfan/zqfan.github.com/_posts/2013-04-16-book-dive-into-python.md

 * you should invoke father class's init method, if you define the init method
 * import glob, support finding file via regular exp
 * http web: user-agent, redirect, last-modified, etag hash, gzip
+* write your unittest code before you start to work